HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 41: May 31, 2020

+**Today's Progress**: Continuing to work on the Flask Portfolio Project, building out the CSS on the home page.
+Running into small hiccups, whitespaces, imperfect positioning, etc. but it keeps moving along.

+**Thoughts:**  Glad to see the home page taking shape but it is taking a while to get everything perfect.
+Maybe better to keep going with a rough build then go back to fix the little imperfections.
+Had a nice break with this project, now time to get back to Javascript.

+**Link(s) to work:** [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 40: May 30, 2020

 **Today's Progress**: Continuing to work on the Flask Portfolio Project, building out the CSS on the home page, very satisfied with the progress.